Mt. Gox says it found 200,000 bitcoins in 'forgotten' wallet

 Bitcoin is bought and sold on a peer-to-peer network independent of central control.
 Its value soared last year, and the total worth of bitcoins is now about $7 billion.

-Woodrow said the blockchain showed the 180,000 bitcoins were distributed in batches of 50 bitcoins each to separate wallets over a period of four days starting March 7.

-"At no point was the bankruptcy Court in Dallas notified of this at all, despite Mr. Karpeles supposedly informing his lawyers about it on March 8th and Mt.
-Gox seeking Chapter 15 protection on the 10th," Woodrow said.

-(Additional reporting by Tom Hals in Delaware and Emily Flitter in New York; Editing by Tom Brown) nL2N0MI1HN
+(Additional reporting by Tom Hals in DELAWARE; Editing by Ian Geoghegan and Miral Fahmy)